 All floor coverings need to be installed over a structurally sound and properly installed sub-floor.
 Any wood that has been damaged by insects, water or other factors should be repaired prior to new flooring installation.
 Any unlevel concrete sub-floor issues will also need to be addressed.

 Do I have to remove my existing flooring?

 The removal and disposal of existing flooring is an additional fee.
-We do recycle padding.
+We do not recycle padding.